apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NFL Fantasy 2023 Start 'Em, Sit 'Em: Quarterbacks for Week 15**
+**Dog Respiratory Illness Maps Show Its Spread to 16 States**

-You can read more about it [here](https://www.nfl.com/news/nfl-fantasy-2023-start-em-sit-em-quarterbacks-for-week-15).
+You can read more about it [here](https://www.newsweek.com/dog-respiratory-illness-map-spread-16-1852084).

 ## Requirements
 - Python 3.8